autarch/blog.urth.org/content/posts/2020-12-12-my-local-covid-stats-tracker.md

 The [code is on GitHub](https://github.com/houseabsolute/local-covid-tracker), of course.
 I think it's usable for other people, though PRs to make it better are welcome.
-At some point I may try to add a mouseover handler to share the values for each date, like in [this example](https://bl.ocks.org/larsenmtl/e3b8b7c2ca4787f77d78f58d41c3da91).
+At some point I may try to add a mouseover handler to show the values for each date, like in [this example](https://bl.ocks.org/larsenmtl/e3b8b7c2ca4787f77d78f58d41c3da91).